As part of its efforts to promote ecotourism in Daebu island, Ansan city organized a fam tour for foreign residents in Korea on Oct. 26, 2019.

 Millennium Destinations provided its support to the project for the marketing and communication strategy and through arranging a diverse group of around 40 "Millennium Hikers", expats living in Korea and Koreans from different backgrounds (diplomats, professionals, professors, consultants, students, social media influencers, etc. ).

 According to the results of the post-tour survey, all participants have been either very satisfied or satisfied with their experience in Daebu island, mudflat walking and interacting with the locals being their favorite activities.
-On the other, foreign participants expressed their need for more information and interpretation at least in English.
+Conversely, foreign participants expressed their need for more information and interpretation in English (at least).

 In any case, Ecotourism products in Daebudo should focus on protected areas as focal points.
 They should also intend to include experiences and activities that would contribute to reduce overcrowding and seasonality.
 Promotion activities should consider the carrying capacity of the island and should be carried out in concertation with the local residents.